Contact-Platform/Contact/Platform/README.md

-# CONTACT-UNIT
+# Contact's Unit

-## What is CONTACT?
-An open platform that brings together software and hardware to allow everyone to communicate up to eight mile radius.

-## Why we create CONTACT?
-During and after an emergency, communication with communities is critical.

-Helping people at all levels to communicate empowers them to recognize important issues and find common grounds for action, and builds a sense of identity and participation in order to implement decisions.

-Well-conceived and effectively delivered emergency messages can help ensure public safety, protect property, facilitate response efforts, elicit cooperation, instill public confidence, and help families reunite.

-> Delivering effective emergency communications is an essential part of emergency management.
-We have learned through the experience of Hurricane Maria first that the people around you respond more quickly than the government.
-Second, although government assistance is available, coordination between people and agencies is needed, and communication is necessary for this.
-[imagen unidades contact]

-## How it's Work?
-- Contact combines the use of an IoT device that includes a LoRa transmitter and an ESP32 microcontroller to provide communication access up to eight miles away.
+Contact combines the use of an IoT device that includes a LoRa transmitter and an ESP32 microcontroller to provide communication access up to eight miles away.

-[imagen de distancia]
-[enlace a fotos]
-- It's the same as using the Internet in a Hotspot.
-It is not necessary to download additional applications, you only need a device with WiFi and a Web Browser.
-[una imagen]
-[enlace a pantallas]
-- Contact code allows each unit to extend the distance by replicating any message up to two more units, creating a simple MESH by using a lifetime for each data packet that has been sent.
-[ejemplo del código]
+To be able to use the capacity of this device to the maximum, an elaborated coding is necessary.

+This is why the integration of multiple programming languages ​​such as C++, HTML, Javascript and CSS is necessary.
+In addition to the use of tools that facilitate the integration of all these.

+The Contact code is divided into two layers.
+- The first layer is used to give instructions to the IoT device and is developed in C++.
+- The second layer allows all the communication functions between the devices and the interaction with the device by the user.
+This second layer is encoded in HTML, Javascript and CSS.

-## Features
+## Contact's Code
-### Communication Reach
+### Communication and Instruction Process
+The device has two hardware components.
+A LoRa module that allows the transmission of data over long distances and an ESP32 microcontroller that allows the process of instructions, create a web server, accept Wi-Fi communication and other functions such as adding a GPS module.

 - It is possible to reach *up to 8 miles* away in a communication.
 Within cities with buildings or structures allows a communication of up to two miles, even within structures.
 But it is possible to double or triple the distance when using the units with a simple MESH.
 [imagen lista online communities]
 - Is an alternative way of *taking communications trough hard places*.
 In most emergency incidents, mainly in natural disasters, geography or lack of access do not allow communication.